OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 </div>
 ```

 Now for the fun part: let’s add some component HTML into our ToDo app!
-Navigate to where you extracted your .zip of Fabric, go into the `dist/components/` folder, then open the following component files in your code editor:
+Navigate to where you extracted your .zip of Fabric, then open the following component files in your code editor:

 ```
 dist/components/Button/Button.html